FTC Docs Style Guide

 FTC Docs has many diagrams.
 Some are simple like this one for a control system diagram on a page that introduces the control system.

-Two gamepads are connected to a phone, the phone is connected by WiFi Direct to another phone on the robot.
+Two gamepads are connected to a Rev Driver Hub, which is connected by WiFi to a Rev Control Hub on the robot.

-The alt text reads Two gamepads are connected to a phone, the phone is connected by WiFi Direct to another phone on the robot.
+The alt text reads Two gamepads are connected to a Rev Driver Hub, which is connected by WiFi to a Rev Control Hub on the robot.

 Alt Text Guidelines